pret/pokecrystal/free_roaming_crystal_docs/new_features.md

 - Start with all HMs
   - Holy Grail: replace HMs with tools
 - Start from any town
-- Start with any base pokemon
 - Rebattleable Gyms
 - Scaling Trainers
-- SCaling Wildmon
+- Scaling Wildmon
+- Begin the game with a starter
+  - Start with any base pokemon

 ### Bugfixes - TODO

 - Fix apricorn ball effects
+- Love Ball's vanilla effect will remain

 ### New Pokemon - TODO